yujiosaka/hubot-github-comment-notifier/README.md

 | `ROOM` | To which room you want to send notification |

 - When `&only-mentioned=1` is added, it sends notifications only when there are `@` mentions.
+- When `&hidden-user-name=1` is added, it hide user name from notification sentence.